FattanTech8/LokiSys/README.md

 4.Output will be saved automatically to D:\loki6.

 ### ⚠️ Notes
--Ensure the USB drive is writable and has sufficient space.
+1.Ensure the USB drive is writable and has sufficient space.
--lokiusb.exe is compiled and does not require Python installation.
+2.lokiusb.exe is compiled and does not require Python installation.
--This tool is intended for legitimate system analysis and forensic use only.
+3.This tool is intended for legitimate system analysis and forensic use only.

-📁 Output Example
+### 📁 Output Example
 The tool will generate a structured folder on your USB with logs such as:
 ```
 D:\loki6\